Jake Bauers emerges as the unlikely hero as the Mariners find some ninth-inning magic vs. the A’s

 The A’s pushed the lead to 2-0 in the fourth inning when Gonzales got up 0-2 on Gomes on the first two pitches of the at-bat.
 After being unable to put him away on the next three pitches, Gonzales left a 3-2 changeup over the middle of the plate that was turned into a deep solo homer.

-On July 20, 2016, the former first-round pick in the 2012 draft was acquired in a trade with the Cubs along with designated hitter/first baseman Daniel Vogelbach in exchange for lefty Mike Montgomery and right-hander Jordan Pries.
-Montgomery helped Chicago win a World Series, pitching in a variety of roles.

-Blackburn made eight appearances for the Mariners’ Class AA affiliate in Jackson, Tennessee, in the final six weeks of the 2016 minor league season.
-He never made it through the offseason as a member of the Mariners.
-He was traded to the A’s on November 16, 2016, for first baseman Danny Valencia.

-The Mariners had just three singles off Blackburn in five innings.
+The Mariners had just three singles off A’s start Paul Blackburn in five innings.
 In the sixth, J.P.
 Crawford led off with a single and Mitch Haniger followed a deep blast over the wall in left-center.
 The game-tying two-run homer was Haniger’s 29th.

 The other regrettable pitch from Gonzales came in the seventh inning.
-He hung a curveball to Matt Olson, who launched it over the wall in right-center for a solo homer.
-Olson’s 32nd homer of the seasons gave Oakland a 3-2 lead.
+He hung a curveball to Olson, who launched it over the wall in right-center for a solo homer.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.